tardate/LittleArduinoProjects/Electronics101/SolenoidDIY/README.md

 An Arduino is used to switch the solenoid.
 A pulse of about 150ms duraction is required to ensure the solenoid performs a positive and complete action.

 An IRF540N n-channel MOSFET is used to switch the current to the solenoid.
-A flyback diode is included across the solenoid to handle back-EMF when power is removed.
-The MODEFET allows the 5V Android to switch the 9V power supply.
+A flyback diode across the solenoid handles any back-EMF when power is cut.
+The MOSFET allows the 5V Android to switch the 9V power supply.
 The power supply is rated for 1A - just enough for this solenoid.

-An LED with current-limiting resistor is included to provide visual confirmation when power is on to the solenoid.
+An LED with current-limiting resistor provides a visual indicator when power is on the solenoid.

 ### Increasing the Force
 It works!
 That has me pretty chuffed.
 But it is not particularly powerful.
 There are basically three strategies for